Chauliognathus lugubris

 Plague soldier beetles are most common in spring and early summer, and have an adult lifespan of 2-3 months.
-They are most commonly found in the temperate region of southeast Australia, and are occasionally found in parts of the southwest.
+They are most commonly found in the temperate region of south-east Australia, but are occasionally found in parts of the south-west of the continent.

-The beetles often swarm in large, localised groups around flora such as shrubs and trees, primarily to mate.
-These swarms can include hundreds of thousands of beetles.
+The beetles often swarm in large, localised groups around flora such as shrubs and trees, primarily to mate and eat.
+The swarms can include hundreds of thousands of beetles.

+As adults, plague soldier beetles are thought to feed on pollen and nectar.
+While in their larval stage, plague soldier beetles live in soil and are thought to feed on smaller, soft-shelled invertebrates.